 Setting up multiple partitions can be really handy on a Mac, especially if you are trying to run Windows on you Mac with Bootcamp or other software.

-Unlike Windows based PCs, the built in Disk Utility on OSX makes things easier on your Mac.
-This is one program you should definitely get familiar with.
+Unlike Windows-based PCs, the built-in Disk Utility on OSX makes things easier on your Mac.
+This is one program you should get familiar with.

 Disk Utility makes partitioning very easy.

-Next, choose the format Mac OS extended for Mac partitions and FAT/MS-DOS for Windows.
+Next, select the format Mac OS Extended for Mac partitions and FAT/MS-DOS for Windows.
 Click Apply.

 Ahh…The Alt Control Delete

-Force Quitting an App on your Mac can be done in various ways.
-Press the command+option+esc, select the app from the list of apps and click force quit on the one that you are trying to shutdown.
+Force Quitting an App on your Mac is done in various ways.
+Press the command+option+esc, select the app from the list of apps and click force quit on the one that you are trying to shut down.

 If the spinning wheel from the app still gives you anguish, you can open up your terminal and type in killall appname OR kill PID, where PID is the process ID that you can look up for the app in your activity monitor.

-If your Mac gets frozen for some reason and your mouse becomes unresponsive ( rarely happens), you can press and hold your Mac’s power button for 5 t 10 seconds depending upon your energy saver preferences and this will shut off your Mac.
+If your Mac gets frozen for some reason and your mouse becomes unresponsive ( rarely happens), you can press and hold your Mac’s power button for five to 10 seconds depending upon your energy saver preferences, and this shuts off your Mac.
 Press the Button again to restart.